Here are some answers to frequently asked questions about my business.

 Hosting your own e-commerce site brings with it a lot of responsibility.
 Even routine plugin and theme updates must be done with the utmost care, making backups and testing on a staging server before even considering updating a production e-commerce site.
 There needs to be a plan in place for regular backups and fast restoration if something does go wrong.
 Finally, there are lots of legal issues related to website privacy and accessibility, and e-commerce sites are becoming a more frequent target of lawsuits every day.

-For these reasons, I recommend that my small to medium-sized clients utilize an all-inclusive e-commerce service like Shopify rather than trying to host e-commerce sites themselves.
+For these reasons, I recommend that my small to medium-sized clients utilize an all-inclusive e-commerce service like Shopify (which I can set up) rather than trying to host e-commerce sites themselves.

-For larger e-commerce clients, I would be glad to recommend an excellent developer who specializes in e-commerce WordPress websites using WooCommerce.
+For my clients who want to host their own e-commerce sites, I would be glad to recommend an excellent developer who specializes in e-commerce WordPress websites using WooCommerce.

 I have a site that’s broken.
 Can you help?